 Beginning Start by saying what happened in the beginning.
 Middle Say what happened in the middle of the story.
 Next Say what happened next.
-My own sta End How did the story end? n fill in the following mind map.
+My own story End How did the story end?
+Then fill in the following mind map.
 Who are the characters?
 What is the setting?
 Where does the story happen?
 What happens?
+What will you write about?
+How did it end?
+What was interesting about it?

-What will you our mind map to write a rough dra - Ack your fria and to adit your draft
+Use your mind map to write a rough draft.
+Ask your friend to edit your draft.

-Date:

-START Use your mind map to write your story.

-END